ysinjab/algorithms/graphs/network-flows/README.md

  - Augmenting ***path***: it is list of edges that connect source (s) -> sink (t) and at the same time they have available capacity to deliver flow.
  - Max flow of a path is the min capacity of one of the edges in the path.
 Example: I have 3 edges with following capacities (s) -> (6) -> (2) -> (8) -> (t).
 Imagine it like: from the source I can't deliver more than 2 through this path.
 It is a bottlenck.

+**Algorithm simply explained**
+ - First step is to transform from original graph where every edge has a capacity to redsidual graph with forward edge and backward edge.
+ - Through these edges we will keep applying BFS again and again from source (s) to sink (t) just to find the shortest path.
+This path is the agumenting apth.
+As long as there is a path to sink: I can send flow through it which means I still do not know what the maxflow is 😁.
+ - When there is no enough capacity to send flow from source to sink.\
+ - Remember since I looped through the paths before I will get the max flow of each path: sum it to global variable and final result will be the max flow of the network 🙂.